 See the Buying Guide for this item's required, recommended, and additional accessories.

 Welcome to the modern thermometer.
 Now, students can access real-time data that continuously monitors, logs, and plots temperature measurements on nearly any device.
-When lab-time ends but the experiment continues, students can set the sensor to log data autonomously for days or weeks, then download it for analysis later.
+When lab-time ends but the experiment continues, students can set the sensor to log data autonomously for months, then download it for analysis later.
 This durable, wireless sensor features a stainless steel probe for the most demanding of applications, as well as a battery that lasts over a year*.
 It can be used in a wide array of experiments and activities because it measures small, but significant temperature changes produced by chemical reactions, convection currents, and even skin temperatures.

 Note: The rugged sensor housing/handle is rated for temperatures of -10 ºC to 40 ºC.
 This means it cannot be subjected to the same extremes as the stainless steel probe.
 For extremely low or high temperature applications we recommend the Electrode Support to keep the sensor in the proper position during experiments.